amitjoy/amitjoy.github.com/_posts/2016-02-04-Principle-of-Indecent-Exposure.md

 ### Problem Domain

-Let's consider, we have to store several lists of results to an array container.
+Let's consider, we have a requirement to store several lists of results in an array container.
 We can write our program the following way.

 {% highlight java %}
 public final class IndecentExposure {